fanu96/Unisoc-Performance-Booster/README.md

 ## 🚀 Description

-**UNISOC Performance Boost** is a set of ultimate performance tweaks tailored for Unisoc-powered devices.
+**UNISOC Performance Boost** is a set of ultimate performance tweaks tailored for Unisoc-powered devices, specifically made for and tested on the tiger series.
 It provides:

 - 🔧 GPU frequency control
 - 🌡️ Thermal management for better sustained performance